-Key West is the southernmost point of the continental United States, and is a truly unique place.
+Key West is the southernmost key in the Florida Keys archipelago, and the southernmost point of the continental United States.

-The small island filled with character, energy and adventure.
-We hope that this guide will help you learn more about Key West, and all that it has to offer.
+It’s a small island filled with big character, energy and adventure.
+We hope this guide will help you learn more about Key West, and all that it has to offer.

 First of all, Key West is in the state of Florida, in the Florida Keys.